pgcentralfoundation/pgrx/cargo-pgx/README.md

 `cargo pgx init` is required to be run once to properly configure the `pgx` development environment.

-As shown by the screenshot above, it downloads Postgres v10, 11, 12, configures them, compiles them, and installs them to `~/.pgx/`.
-Other `pgx` command such as `run` and `test` will fully manage and otherwise use these Postgres installations for you.
+As shown by the screenshot above, it downloads Postgres v10, v11, v12, v13, configures them, compiles them, and installs them to `~/.pgx/`.
+Other `pgx` commands such as `run` and `test` will fully manage and otherwise use these Postgres installations for you.

-`pgx` is designed to support Postgres v10, 11, 12 in such a way that during development, you'll know if you're trying to use a Postgres API that isn't common across all three versions.
+`pgx` is designed to support Postgres v10, v11, v12, v13 in such a way that during development, you'll know if you're trying to use a Postgres API that isn't common across all three versions.
 It's also designed to make testing your extension against these versions easy.
 This is why it requires you have three fully compiled and installed versions of Postgres during development.

-If you want to use your operating system's package manager to install Postgres, `cargo pgx init` has 3 optional arguments that allow you to specify where they're installed (see below).
+If you want to use your operating system's package manager to install Postgres, `cargo pgx init` has optional arguments that allow you to specify where they're installed (see below).

 What you're telling `cargo pgx init` is the full path to `pg_config` for each version.

 For any version you specify, `cargo pgx init` will forego downloading/compiling/installing it.  `pgx` will then use that locally-installed version just as it uses any version it downloads/compiles/installs itself.

+However, if the unless the "path to pg_config" is the literal string `download`, the `pgx` will download and compile that version of Postgres for you.

+When the various `--pgXX` options are specified, these are they **only** versions of Postgres that `pgx` will manage for you.

 You'll also want to make sure you have the "postgresql-server-dev" package installed for each version you want to manage yourself.